7 Books Like My Year Of Rest And Relaxation

 1. Where’d You Go, Bernadette

-It’s told through the perspective of emails and letters to put together this idea of who is Bernadette?
-Her daughter Bee puts together these different letters and memos to figure out where her mom went because Bernadette disappeared.
+This is told through the perspective of emails and letters to put together this idea of who Bernadette is.
+Her daughter Bee puts together these letters and memos to determine where her mom went because Bernadette disappeared.
 Bernadette is an architect who has recently moved to Seattle with her husband, and they live in an abandoned girl’s school.

-All of the neighbors hate her, and she’s a creative genius who doesn’t have anywhere to put her creative energy.
-Some of the topics that this book discusses is undiagnosed mental illness.
+All the neighbors hate her, and she’s a creative genius with nowhere to put her creative energy.
+One of the topics that this book discusses is undiagnosed mental illness.
 That’s a huge theme of this book, like My Year Of Rest And Relaxation.
 They also talk about social anxiety, depression, insomnia, adjustment disorder, and the importance of self-care even after you’ve had children.

-I loved this book because it’s a witty and light way to talk about heavy topics.
+I loved this book because it’s a witty and light way to discuss heavy topics.
 They’re broaching serious mental health and illness topics, but it’s done in a light and funny way.
-The story follows Bernadette and her daughter Bee trying to figure out where she went.
+The story follows Bernadette and her daughter Bee, trying to figure out where she went.
 Also, it’s putting together the pieces of this woman’s life from the traces of what she’s left behind.
 There’s a film, and I watched it recently on Hulu.

 Where'd You Go, Bernadette